 On June 17, 1890, Kalakaua made conservative appointments of J.A.
 Cummins, C.N.
 Spencer, Godfrey Brown, and A.P.
 Peterson a Royalists to his cabinet.

 Ironically, she supported the same R.W.
-Wilcox in an attempted coup against her own brother King Kalakaua.
-This time it seems that karma has come around full swing.
+Wilcox in an earlier attempted coup against her own brother King Kalakaua.

 On August 30, 1892, that was the day that the first introduction of the "Lottery Bill" that was supported by C.B.
 Wilson, the appointed Kingdom marshal, and the bill was tabled due to strong opposition by the legislature.

 On September 1892, Liliuokalani and legislature were deadlocked on control because of differences on the opium and lottery bills.

 Three separate cabinets in succession were voted out by the legislature because they believed the cabinets were in sympathy with C.B Wilson who was the Kingdom’s Marshal.